nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 “Listen to that music.
 Savage too, don’t you think?”

 “Just what had occurred to me.
-That music is like the beating of---what do they call 'em?---dum-dums, isn’t it?”
+That music is like the beating of---what do they call &rsquo;em?---dum-dums, isn’t it?”

 “I was just trying to think what it recalled,” mused Merrit with great seriousness.
 “Tom-toms! that’s it---of course.
 How stupid of me.
 Tom-toms.
 And the shuffle of feet------”